archetype-themes/devkit/1. Getting Started/Developing components/d. Code adjustments.md

 ```

-At this point, the vendor should be showing as expected; try customizing its value in the theme editor.
+At this point, the vendor information should display as expected.
+Try customizing its value in the theme editor.
 In the following chapter, we will add tests for the above edits.